blablack/novation-launchcontrol-for-Bitwig/README.md

-A Novation LaunchControl script for BitWig-Studio
+A Novation LaunchControl script for Bitwig-Studio
 ================================================

-The User-Pages emmit midi events that can be used to midi-learn the knobs and buttons to in Bitwig the script is based on the work of [eduk](https://github.com/educk)
+The User-Pages emmit midi events that can be used to midi-learn the knobs and buttons to in Bitwig.

+The script is based on the work of [eduk](https://github.com/educk) The knob takeover implementation is based on the work of [phaethon](https://github.com/phaethon)

 The Factory-Pages are mapped to the following functions: